-So, the IT salesperson comes to my office, wearing khakis and a yellow shortsleeve shirt and hands me his proposal for our new $52,000 client server network system to run all of our business.
-The first time I met the sales guy, he actually wore a suit.
-But I guess now, since we got the first impression out of the way and have built a “relationship”, it was ok for him to come to our office looking like he was on his way to his daughter’s softball game.
+So, the IT salesperson meets with with me online with a t-shirt and gym clothes and launches into his proposal for our new $52,000 client server network system to run all of our business.
+The first time I met the sales guy, he actually wore business attire.
+But I guess now, since we got the first impression out of the way and have built a “relationship”, it was ok for him to meet looking like he was on his way to his daughter’s softball game.

 So I eyeball the proposal — all two pages of it — and it looks kind of like a book-of-the-month club order form or a checklist for a kids’ birthday party at a bowling alley.

 Hey — it’s $52,000… at least try to sell me.

 How to Win More Deals